MicrosoftDocs/architecture-center/docs/ai-ml/guide/rag/rag-preparation-phase-content.md

 - Are there watermarks?
 - Are there annotations or comments?

-#### Questions that help inform preprocessing and chunking strategy
+#### Questions that help you choose a preprocessing and chunking strategy

-The following questions about the structure of the document gives you insight that helps you understand if you need to preprocess the document to make it easier to process and helps inform your chunking strategy.
+The following questions about the structure of the document help you decide whether you need to preprocess the document to make it easier to process.
+They also help you choose chunking strategy.

-- Is there multi-column data or multi-column paragraphs?
-You don't want to parse multi-column content as though it were a single column.
+- Are there multicolumn data or multicolumn paragraphs?
+You don't want to parse multicolumn content the same way as single column content.
 - How is the document structured?
-For example, HTML files sometimes use tables for their layout that need to be differentiated from embedded tabular data.
+For example, HTML files sometimes use tables that need to be differentiated from embedded tabular data.
 - How many paragraphs are there?
 How long are the paragraphs?
 Are the paragraphs roughly equal length?
-- What languages, language variant, or dialects are in the documents?
+- What languages, language variants, or dialects are in the documents?
 - Does the document contain Unicode characters?
 - How are numbers formatted?
 Are they using commas or decimals?
 Are they consistent?
-- What in the document is uniform and what isn't uniform?
+- Which parts of the document are uniform and which parts aren't uniform?
 - Is there a header structure where semantic meaning can be extracted?
 - Are there bullets or meaningful indentations?

 #### Questions about images

-Understanding the images in your document helps you determine your image processing strategy.
-You need to understand information like what kind of images you have, whether they have sufficient resolution to process, and whether the image contains all the required information.
+Understanding the images in your document helps you choose an image processing strategy.
+You need to know what kind of images you have, whether they have sufficient resolution to process, and whether the image contains all the required information.
 The following questions help you understand your image processing requirements.

 - Does the document contain images?
 - What resolution are the images?
 - Is there text embedded in the images?
 - Are there abstract images that don't add value?
-For example, icons may not add any semantic value.
-Adding a description for images may actually be detrimental, as the icon visual generally has little to do with the document content.
+For example, icons might not add any semantic value.
+Adding a description for icons might be detrimental because the icon usually isn't relevant to the document's content.
-- What is the relationship between the image and surrounding text?
-Determine whether the images have stand-alone content or whether there's context around the image you should use when passing it to a language model to get the textual representation.
-Captions are an example of surrounding text that may have valuable context not included in the image.
+- What's the relationship between the images and the surrounding text?
+Determine whether the images have standalone content or whether there's context around the image that you should use when you pass it to a language model to get the textual representation.
+Captions are an example of surrounding text that might have valuable context that isn't included in the image.
-- Is there rich textual representation of the images, such as accessibility descriptions?
+- Is there rich textual representation, such as accessibility descriptions, of the images?

 #### Questions about tables, charts, and other rich content

-Understanding what information is encapsulated in tables, charts, and other media helps you understand what and how you want to process it.
+Understanding what information is encapsulated in tables, charts, and other media helps you understand how you want to process it.
 The following questions help you understand your tables, charts, and other media processing requirements.

 - Does the document have charts with numbers?
 - Does the document contain tables?
-  - Are the tables complex (nested tables) or noncomplex?
+  - Are the tables complex, such as nested tables, or noncomplex?
   - Are there captions for the tables?
-  - What are the lengths of the tables?
-Long tables may require repeating headers in chunks.
+  - How long are the tables?
+Long tables might require repeating headers in chunks.
 - Are there other types of embedded media like videos or audio?
-- Are there any mathematical equations/scientific notations in the document?
+- Are there any mathematical equations or scientific notations in the document?

 ## Gather representative test documents

-In this step, you're gathering documents that are the best representation of the documents that you use in your production solution.
-The documents must address the defined use case and be able to answer the questions gathered in the question gathering parallel phase.
+In this step, gather documents that best represent the documents that you use in your production solution.
+The documents must address the defined use case and answer the questions that you gathered in the question-gathering parallel phase.

 ### Considerations

-Consider these areas when evaluating potential representative test documents:
+Consider these areas when you evaluate potential representative test documents:

-- **Pertinence** - The documents must meet the business requirements of the conversational application.
+- **Pertinence**: The documents must meet the business requirements of the conversational application.
 For example, if you're building a chat bot tasked with helping customers perform banking operations, the documents should match that requirement, such as documents showing how to open or close a bank account.
 The documents must be able to address the test questions that are being gathered in the parallel step.
 If the documents don't have the information relevant to the questions, it cannot produce a valid response.
-- **Representative** - The documents should be representative of the different types of documents that your solution uses.
+- **Representative**: The documents should be representative of the different types of documents that your solution uses.
 For example, a car insurance document is different to a health insurance or life insurance document.
 Suppose the use case requires the solution to support all three types, and you only had two car insurance documents.
 Your solution would perform poorly for both health and life insurance.
 You should have at least 2 for each variation.
-- **Physical document quality** - The documents need to be in a usable shape.
+- **Physical document quality**: The documents need to be in a usable shape.
 Scanned images, for example, might not allow you to extract usable information.
-- **Document content quality** - The documents must have high content quality.
+- **Document content quality**: The documents must have high content quality.
 There shouldn't be misspellings or grammatical errors.
 Language models don't perform well if you provide them with poor quality content.

 The success factor in this step is being *qualitatively confident* that you have a good representation of test documents for your particular domain.